AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-29/finding-an-ic-job-in-2025.md

 ## Interview Stages
 The stages were typically: screening, experience deep dive, take home test, test review + improvements discussion, system design and behavioural.
 Some orgs had fewer stages, but typically encompassed multiple criteria in a single interview.
 Also some didn't have take home tests but opted for instead leet code and/or live pairing.

-This table shows a worst case scenario (with all stages and timings):
+This table shows a worst case scenario (with stages and timings):

 | Stage                | Typical Duration | Notes                                               |
 |----------------------|------------------|-----------------------------------------            |